SerenityXD/Airgap_Bootc/bootc_ostree/README.md

 - Ensure current user is in the `docker` group

 ## Dual Boot & Manual Partitioning Workaround

+### Interactive Disk Selection

+For multi-drive systems or when you want to choose the installation disk, use the interactive mode:

+1. Boot from the ISO
+2. At the GRUB menu, press 'e' to edit boot parameters
+3. Add `rd.bootc.interactive` to the kernel command line
+4. Press Ctrl+X to boot
+5. Select your target disk from the interactive menu

+### Dual Boot with Windows

 Bootc/ostree ISOs do not provide a graphical/manual partitioning option during installation.
 To dual boot with Windows or customize partitions: